 AREAS OF PRACTICE

-For those injured in a motorcycle accident as a result of another driver’s negligence, a personal injury lawsuit is likely the only means by which compensation may be obtained.
+For victims of assault and battery, a personal injury lawsuit is likely the only means by which compensation may be obtained.
 Depending on the circumstances, compensation may be available for certain types of economic loss, including past and future medical expenses, past and future lost earnings, lost earning capacity and loss of ability to provide household services.
 In addition, compensation may be available for certain types of noneconomic loss such as past and future physical pain, mental suffering, emotional distress, loss of enjoyment of life, disfigurement, physical impairment, inconvenience, grief, anxiety and humiliation.

-It is crucial to retain an experienced Bakersfield motorcycle accident lawyer as soon as possible in order to protect your rights and obtain the compensation you are entitled to.
-Bakersfield motorcycle accident lawyer, Timothy M. Osborn, has a proven record of success in handling these cases.
+If you or someone you know has been injured as a result of assault and battery, it is crucial that you retain an experienced Bakersfield assault and battery lawyer as soon as possible in order to protect your rights and obtain the compensation you are entitled to.
+Bakersfield assault and battery lawyer, Timothy M. Osborn, has a proven record of success in handling assault and battery cases.
 We encourage you to contact us today in order to learn more.
 We offer free consultations and there is no fee unless we obtain a settlement or judgment in your favor.